Choose Language

 2. Measuring Success

-Key metrics for an vulnerability scanning automation program include coverage percentage, mean time to detect (MTTD), mean time to remediate (MTTR), and false positive rate.
+Key metrics for a vulnerability scanning automation program include coverage percentage, mean time to detect (MTTD), mean time to remediate (MTTR), and false positive rate.
 Track how often an automated scan produces an actionable ticket and how quickly developers resolve the highest-risk items.

 Conclusion